 - What call options do you want to offer callers

 - Where you need to insert voice messages and instructions

 - Whether you need separate call flows for holiday schedules

 - How to manage calls during certain time periods or calls from certain geographical locations

 - When the caller will be sent to voicemail, and so on.

 2. Create Lists and Hunt Groups

 To make the process easy, it is good to set up agent lists and hunt groups beforehand.
-It will help you organize your call flow — what endpoints do you want calls and voicemails to go to.
+It will help you organize and design your call flow — what endpoints do you want calls and voicemails to go to.